 The Soil and Groundwater Technology Association (SAGTA) www.sagta.org.uk is leading a collaborative industry initiative which started formulating and developing a project framework in 2015.
-Funding for this phase has been secured from SAGTA members, with in kind contribution from a number of consultants and a financial grant from the Society of Brownfield Risk Asssessment (SOBRA) www.sobra.org.uk.
+Funding for this phase has been secured from SAGTA members, with in kind contribution from a number of consultants and a financial grant from the Society of Brownfield Risk Assessment (SOBRA) www.sobra.org.uk.
 The project officially started in 2018.
-Phase 2 will develop 20 C4SLs for a range of contaminants which have been selected following a consultative process choosing the contaminants which would be most useful to industry.
+Phase 2 will develop 19 C4SLs for a range of contaminants which have been selected following a consultative process choosing the contaminants which would be most useful to industry.
 Subsequent funding has been received from Environment Agency in 2023 to develop the 20th substance for PFAS.

 The full list of contaminants that C4SLs are being derived are as follows and those in green are now available to download (as pdf):

-The project will be delivered by a consortium of partners which include the following:
+The project is being delivered by a consortium of partners which include the following:

 Project Manager: CL:AIRE supported by Simon Firth (Firth Consultants Ltd) and Naomi Earl (Freelance Consultant)

-Tier 1 Toxicologists: Sarah Bull; Camilla Alexander-White (MK Tox); George Kowalczyk (GK Toxicology Consulting) and Steve Ruckman (RSK ADAS).
+Tier 1 Toxicologists: Sarah Bull (TARA Consulting); Camilla Alexander-White (MK Tox & Co Ltd) and George Kowalczyk (GK Toxicology Consulting).

-Tier 2 Toxicologists: Simon Cole (AECOM); Sonja Trewavas, Natasha Glynn & Andrew Fellows (Atkins); Barry Mitcheson (Wood); Gareth Wills (WSP); Jo Wilding & Laura Aspinall (RSK); Meera Cush (Ramboll); Melinda Evans (Soilfix); Adam Symonds, Duncan Grew & Peter Sheppard (Advisian); Alison McKay (Leapmoor LLP) and Kate Baker (LEAP Environmental).
+Tier 2 Toxicologists: Simon Cole (AECOM); Natasha Glynn (Atkins); Gareth Wills (WSP); Jo Wilding (Independent); Laura Aspinall and Andrew Fellows (RSK); Melinda Evans (Soilfix); Adam Symonds, Duncan Grew & Peter Sheppard (Advisian) and Kate Baker (Delta Simons).

-Exposure Modellers: Dave Brooks (Sirius); Gareth Barns (WYG); Robert Reuter & James Lymer (Wardell Armstrong); Catherine Latimer (RSK) and Lucy Burn (Advisian).
+Exposure Modellers: Dave Brooks (Sirius); Gareth Barns (Geosyntec); Robert Reuter (Wardell Armstrong LLP); Catherine Cussell (RSK); Lucy Burn (Advisian) and James Lymer

 The project is being overseen by a Project Steering Group, led by Hannah White on behalf of SAGTA and consists of representatives from the following organisations:

-SAGTA, Defra, Welsh Government, Public Health England, Public Health Wales, Foods Standards Agency, Environment Agency, Natural Resources Wales, Homes England, Lancaster City Council, YALPAG, Wiltshire Council, Welsh Contaminated Land group, Mole Valley District Council, SoBRA, NHBC, AGS, EPUK, EIC and HBF.
+SAGTA, Defra, Welsh Government, UKHSA, Public Health Wales, Foods Standards Agency, Environment Agency, Natural Resources Wales, Homes England, Lancaster City Council, YALPAG, Wiltshire Council, Welsh Contaminated Land group, Mole Valley District Council, SoBRA, NHBC, AGS, EPUK, EIC and HBF.

-The project will endeavour to deliver the C4SLs in a timely manner and is aiming for completion in two years.
-However as this project is relying on a lot of industry goodwill and until we know the exact hurdles that we may face we will provide updates to industry as to how the project is progressing through the Land Forum minutes (www.claire.co.uk/landforum) and CL:AIRE News (https://www.claire.co.uk/home/news).
+The project will endeavour to deliver the C4SLs in a timely manner.
+However as this project is relying on a lot of industry goodwill and until we know the exact hurdles that we may face, we will provide updates to industry as to how the project is progressing through the National Brownfield Forum minutes (www.claire.co.uk/brownfieldforum) and CL:AIRE News (https://www.claire.co.uk/home/news).